César Caillet

-César Caillet Álvarez is a Chilean actor (bor 1974 in Temuco), studied in the Instituto chileno-francés of the city of Temuco.
+César Caillet Álvarez is a Chilean actor (born 9 January 1974 in Temuco), studied in the Instituto chileno-francés of the city of Temuco.
 Graduated with a law degree, knowing that he would not pursue his degree, dedicated himself to acting.
 He studied Theater in the school of Fernando González, had a love–hate relationship with one of his teachers and today's semi-idol, Marcelo Alonso, and became a great actor at 29 years old.
 Made his debut in “Los Pincheira”, he became famous as the “cool” Jaime of “Ídolos” and after a role in “Los Capo”, ended up going to the drama-area of Canal 13, in Papi Ricky and the mini-series Héroes.
 Has worked in several Chilean soap operas, including Los Pincheira and ¿Dónde está Elisa?.